kidGodzilla/framework/README.md

 });
 ```

-Alternatively, if you are coming from AngluarJS & enjoy it's declarative syntax, you could try javascript's built-in, declarative event-binding syntax:
+Alternatively, if you are coming from AngularJS & enjoy it's declarative syntax, you could try javascript's built-in, declarative event-binding syntax:

 ```html
 <a onclick="App.goBack()">Go Back</a>